neo4j/graph-schema-json-js-utils/.changeset/poor-camels-kiss.md

 "@neo4j/graph-json-schema": patch
 ---

-Added constraints support in the graph schema
+Added indexes and constraints support in the graph schema